Arkansas Wedding Laws

 Once you've spoken with county marriage officials, simply visit our website, sign in to your account, and order whatever materials you need.
 Based on feedback from our ministers in Arkansas, we recommend the Classic Wedding Set.

-In general, ministers are not required to register in Arkansas.
+In general, ministers are required to register in Arkansas.
 That being said, it's not uncommon for the county clerk to ask for proof of your ordination before giving the "go-ahead" to perform marriage ceremonies.
 Plus, it gives the couple peace of mind to know that their wedding minister has all the official documents, like an ordination certificate, on hand.
 As requested by county officials, please order your materials well in advance of the ceremony.

 How to Get a Arkansas Marriage License